Friedrich Alfred Krupp: Scandal and death

 In October 1902, Krupp's wife Margarethe von Ende received anonymous letters and, according to some reports, compromising photos of her husband's orgies.
-She asked Kaiser Wilhelm II, a Krupp family friend, to take action against her husband.
-The Kaiser responded by having her locked in an insane asylum.
+She asked Kaiser Wilhelm II, a Krupp family friend, to take action against her husband, but he refused to listen.
+Krupp himself then had his wife committed to an insane asylum.

 The newspaper Vorwärts then published their article titled "Krupp in Capri", stating:

 "If Krupp continues to live in Germany, he will be subject to penalties under Paragraph 175 of the Code.
 When certain illegal practices lead to a public scandal, the police have a duty to promote legal action."
-Under Paragraph 175 homosexual acts were punishable by years of hard labor.
+Under Paragraph 175, homosexual acts were punishable by years of hard labor.

 Krupp sued the newspaper and sought help from his allies in government, including Kaiser Wilhelm.
 Copies of Vorwärts were seized and destroyed, even in the homes of subscribers.
 It seemed that Krupp had decided to give battle.
 However, by now his nerves were shot, perhaps because of the suspicion that this time the scandal was so big and well-grounded that even his wealth and his friendships could not save him if due process occurred.

 A week after Vorwärts published the allegations against Krupp, on 22 November 1902, Krupp died.
 It is uncertain whether he died of suicide or illness.

 In a speech at Krupp's burial, Kaiser Wilhelm attacked the Social Democratic politicians, insisting that they had lied about Krupp's sexual orientation.
 Krupp's heirs initiated a lawsuit against Vorwärts, but soon abandoned the action.